jayz922/Advising-Course-Generator/README.md

 - When using the program, make sure to Press 1 to load courses then you can perform further actions from menu items
 - If using Clion to generate program, you can clone the repo and create a CMakeLists file.
 Make sure to include the directory, main.cpp and the Advising_input.txt file for full functionality.

-Written for SNHU CS300 Final Project -
+Written for SNHU CS300 "Data Structures & Algorithms" Final Project